ember-cli/eslint-plugin-ember/docs/rules/no-attrs-snapshot.md

 # Disallow use of attrs snapshot in `didReceiveAttrs` and `didUpdateAttrs` (no-attrs-snapshot)

 Do not use the arguments (attrs) that are passed in `didReceiveAttrs` and `didUpdateAttrs`.
-Using the arguments (attrs) in these hooks can result in performance degredation in your application.
+Using the arguments (attrs) in these hooks can result in performance degradation in your application.

 ```js